 The Figures and tables must be numbered as per the order of their citation in the text.
 The tables should be placed at the end of the references while the figures should be submitted as separate files.

 Conflicts of Interest

-Statement regarding the conflict of interest among the authors should be mentioned in this section in order to avoid discrepancies after publication.
+Statement of regarding the conflict of interest among the authors should be mentioned in this section in order to avoid discrepancies after publication.

 List in this section: